dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/update-the-service-registry.md

 summary:
 ---

-Since we are using the CAS server to protect the service management webapp, we need to create a service definition for it.
+Since we are using the CAS server to protect the services management webapp, we need to create a service definition for it.

 ## Create a service definition for the webapp